PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ### Build script

-The `run-me.sh` script will create and launch a docker container to encapsulate the Mbed Linux build environment then launch a build script, `build.sh`, inside the container to do the heavy lifting.
+The `run-me.sh` script will create and launch a docker container to encapsulate the MBL build environment then launch a build script, `build.sh`, inside the container to do the heavy lifting.
 There are a variety of options controlling what is built and how.
 The general form of a `run-me.sh` invocation is:
 ```
 ./mbl-tools/build-mbl/run-me.sh [RUN-ME.SH OPTIONS]... -- [BUILD.SH OPTIONS]...